SumoLogic/sumologic-documentation/docs/observability/host-list-beta.md

 <img src={useBaseUrl('/img/observability/alerts_host_list.png')} alt="alerts_host_list" style={{border: '1px solid black'}} width="400"/>

-The Alert column will display the most severe Alert status, even if there are active alerts of a different state.
+The Alert column will display the most severe alert status, even if there are active alerts of a different state.

 The Alert count will display the sum of all active Alerts.